Healthy Homes Assessment Kenepuru

 Kenepuru Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of the interior of the building but you must make sure there is somewhere for surface, rain or ground water, and stop it from coming into the building.
-When it concerns damp and moisture it’s often not apparent that it could become a major issue, causing damages to your investment and harming the tenant’s health.
+The security of your rental home from dampness isn’t just about the inside of the building It’s about having to ensure there is somewhere to allow surface, rain or ground water and also stop it from getting inside.
+When it concerns damp and moisture it’s frequently those concerns that you aren’t aware of that could become a major issue and end up causing the property to suffer and affecting your tenant’s well-being.

-Properties that are rented must be equipped with effective drainage for the removal of floodwaters, surface water and ground water, which includes the proper outfall or runoff.
-Making sure that water has a proper place to go, and it can’t linger underneath the buildings is a vital aspect of maintaining your property’s dry.
+Rental properties must have efficient drainage to get rid of floodwaters, surface water, and ground water, including an appropriate outfall or runoff.
+Making sure that the water is able to go and that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.

-Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between floorboards and soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.
+In addition to a drainage system to prevent the ingress of moisture, if your apartment has an enclosed gap between the floor and the ground, a ground water barrier must be installed if it is reasonably practicable to install it.

-An underground moisture barrier typically a polythene sheet laid over the ground to prevent any moisture in the ground from accumulating into the structure.
-It also helps to prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are usually a sheet of polythene that is placed over the ground, in order to block any moisture from the ground from getting into the property.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection